redemption-types/type-slop/README.md

 ---

 **TypeSlop** - Test your typing skills in this addictive rogue-like adventure!
-How many waves can you survive?
+Build powerful upgrade combinations, master new mechanics, and discover how many waves you can survive!